 When people think about a smart home, they usually picture something reminiscent of the Jetsons.
 Voice-activated, mechanized breakfast assembly bars.
 Exercise equipment that puts itself away at the wave of a hand.
 Video monitors that descend from the ceiling when your wife calls on her way home from her job managing the sprocket factory.

-We’re not quite there yet, but there have been some pretty incredible leaps forward in the home-automation industry.
-They have been made possible, in part, by a concept called the Internet of Things (IoT).
-The smart-home industry has also been pushed forward by leaps and bounds by advancements in machine learning and artificial intelligence technologies.
-Before we discuss them, though, let’s understand the concept of home automation itself.
+We’re not quite there yet, but there have been incredible leaps forward in the home-automation industry.
+A large part of these innovations stem from the Internet of Things (IoT) technology.
+The smart-home industry has also been propelled by remarkable advancements in machine learning and artificial intelligence technologies.
+However, before we dive into those exciting developments, let’s understand the concept of home automation itself.

 What Exactly Is Home Automation?